-g) Contract liabilities
+i.
+Contract liabilities

-A contract liability is recognised if a payment is received or a payment is due (whichever is earlier) from a customer before the Company transfers the related goods or services.
+A contract liability is recognised if a payment is received from or invoice is issued to (whichever is earlier) a customer before the Company transfers the related goods or services.
 Contract liabilities are recognised as revenue when the Company performs under the contract (i.e., transfers control of the related goods or services to the customer).

-h) Property, plant and equipment
+j.
+Property, plant and equipment

-Property, plant and equipment is stated at historical cost less depreciation.
+Plant and equipment is stated at historical cost less depreciation.
 Historical cost includes expenditure that is directly attributable to the acquisition of the items.